-Please also note that if the calculated original sample size using the original sample size formula listed above (including the 30% safety margin) is less than 1% of the total outlet population size, then the original sample size is further inflated to equal at least 1% of the total outlet population size.
+Please note that if the calculated original sample size using the original sample size formula listed above (including the 30% safety margin and the addition of outlets equal to the number of ineligibles and eligible non-completes described above) is less than 1% of the total outlet population size, then the original sample size is further inflated to equal at least 1% of the total outlet population size.
 In addition, if the original sample size is not a whole number, the original sample size utilized is inflated to a whole number.

-- 10. Provide the following information about sample size calculations for the current FFY Synar survey. - a.
+10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2019.

+a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: